Coasting trade and the Canada-European Union Economic and Trade Agreement (CETA)

 - EU entities located in an EU member state may use vessels of any registry

 - EU entities located outside an EU member state, that are owned or controlled by nationals of the EU or Canada, must use EU-registered vessels

-There are no changes in procurement practices below the government procurement threshold of $8.5 million Canadian for dredging services and/or dredging services included in construction services.
+There are no changes in procurement practices below the government procurement threshold of $5 million Special Drawing Rights (SDR) for dredging services and/or dredging services included in construction services.
 Only Canadian registered and manufactured vessels or vessels that have been substantially modified in Canada, resulting in a predominantly Canadian added-on value and pre-qualified, may provide federally procured dredging services.

-A coasting trade licence will continue to be required for federally procured dredging services with a contract value below $8.5 million when using foreign and Canadian non-duty paid vessels.
+A coasting trade licence will continue to be required for federally procured dredging services with a contract equal to or greater value than $5 million Special Drawing Rights when using foreign and Canadian non-duty paid vessels.

 A vessel not built in Canada must obtain a certificate of qualification from the federal government to be certified.
 Vessels must meet the following criteria: